The Transformation of the North Shore & Acrisure Stadium

 The development of the 16th Street Bridge and construction of the casino on the North Shore further solidified the region as an economic hub of activity.

-As the land and surface parking lots surrounding the stadium continued to be developed to expand entertainment, dining, and business offerings for the Pittsburgh community, additional parking solutions were needed.
+As the land and surface parking lots surrounding the stadium continued to expand entertainment, dining, and business offerings for the Pittsburgh community, additional parking solutions were needed.
 In 2016, Massaro Construction started construction on the Gold 1 Garage.
 The six-story, 998-parking facility was completed in 2017 and is managed by ALCO Parking Corporation.
-With the new parking facility, there were approximately 607 net new spaces in the lot.
+There were approximately 607 net new spaces in the lot , as well as free electrical charging stations available to charge electric and electric-hybrid vehicles and 100 bike spaces.

 Gold 1 Garage [center].